Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Introduction

-Addressing this question starts with recognizing that state-of-the-art LEO satellite constellations, such as Starlink, OneWeb, and Telesat~\cite{zong2021design}, are equipped with optical communication technology featuring multiple laser terminals for \textit{inter-satellite laser links (ISLLs)}\cite{9393372}.
-ISLLs offer high-data-rate, long-distance, and multi-directional communication, reducing latency and energy consumption while enabling more flexible network construction.
-Despite these advantages, integrating ISLLs into Fed-LS networks entails implementation challenges.
-In LEO constellations (Fig.~\ref{fig:simpleFL}(b)), satellites traverse multiple orbits: satellites within the same orbit share similar trajectories, while those in different orbits follow distinct paths.
-Consequently, \textit{intra-orbit links} (within the same orbit) are considered stable, but \textit{inter-orbit links} (between different orbits) are only available during brief connection windows due to the orbital dynamics and alignment variations of the satellites.
-These transient connections, combined with the Doppler effect \cite{10043628} from relative satellite velocities, lead to unstable inter-satellite links that require \textit{fine time granularity} for reliable integration into Fed-LS.
-Moreover, satellites employ multiple \textit{laser terminals} (e.g., four in Starlink \cite{9393372}), each serving a distinct direction due to the directionality of the laser link, which adds further complexity and necessitates the study of \textit{inter-terminal satellite network formation} (i.e., complex network topologies formed via satellite terminals).
+Addressing this question starts with recognizing that the state-of-the-art LEO satellite constellations, such as Starlink, OneWeb, and Telesat~\cite{zong2021design}, are equipped with optical communication technology featuring multiple laser terminals for \textit{inter-satellite laser links (ISLLs)}\cite{9393372}.
+ISLLs offer high-data-rate, long-distance, and multi-directional communications, reducing latency and energy consumption while enabling more flexible network construction.
+Despite these advantages, integrating ISLLs into Fed-LS architectures entails implementation challenges.
+In particular, in LEO constellations (Fig.~\ref{fig:simpleFL}(b)), satellites traverse multiple orbits: satellites within the same orbit share similar trajectories, while those in different orbits follow distinct paths.
+Consequently, \textit{intra-orbit links} (within the same orbit) are often considered to be stable, but \textit{inter-orbit links} (between different orbits) are considered to be available only during brief connection windows between the satellites.
+Such a transient nature of inter-orbit links, coupled with the Doppler effect \cite{10043628}, result in unstable inter-satellite links that demand \textit{fine-grained, short time-scale orchestration and control} for reliable integration into Fed-LS.
+Moreover, satellites employ multiple \textit{laser terminals} (e.g., four in Starlink \cite{9393372}), each dedicated to a distinct direction, which adds further complexity and necessitates the study of \textit{inter-terminal satellite network formation} (i.e., network topologies formed via the satellites' laser terminals).
 Without proper modeling and optimization, these factors hinder the integration of ISLLs into Fed-LS.